The Pre-Law Program

 The Political Science Department offers a Minor in Legal Studies.
 It is possible to major in political science and minor in legal studies.
 The minor includes a variety of courses on law and society from several IUPUI departments.
 Our undergraduate offerings in political science include courses on law and law-related topics, including Y211: Introduction to Law, Y304: Constitutional Law, Y305: Constitutional Rights and Liberties, and Y320: Judicial Politics, all of which can be counted toward a major or minor in political science.
 Other courses, such as Y103: Introduction to American Politics, Y213: Introduction to Public Policy, Y307: Indiana State Government and Politics, and Y380: Women and the Law, have components that you may find useful while attending law school.

 Students interested in law school or careers in the legal field should consider joining the IUPUI Pre-Law Student Organization.
-For more information, contact Professor William Blake.
+For more information contact Professor Shana Stump.

 FREQUENTLY ASKED QUESTIONS FOR PRE-LAW STUDENTS

 Is law practice like TV?
 What do attorneys do?

 No, television does not provide an accurate picture of the average attorney work day.
 Most attorneys spend a great deal of time reading, writing and communicating with others.
 Very little time is actually spent litigating cases in a courtroom.
 Students should shadow attorneys to see what day to day law practice is really like.